SARTHAKJINDAL1/Fake-News-Detection-ML/README.md

 ---

 ## 📁 Dataset
-The dataset is too large to upload on GitHub.
+The dataset is too large to upload on GitHub. so i have provided the link below to download the dataset and also attached zipped files of dataset.

 👉 Download from:
 https://www.kaggle.com/datasets/clmentbisaillon/fake-and-real-news-dataset